 We saw quite a few hikers and even a family with a baby just beyond the trailhead to get to Red Cathedral when we noticed a slot in the canyon.
 It looked like would be a fun hike off the beaten path.

 It wasn’t easy climbing up through the narrow slot and as we got higher and higher we could feel the rocks start to give way under our feet.
 When it was getting too hard to get up, we called it and headed back.
 I led the way and my 11-year-old son was behind me.
 My 13-year-old was behind him and my husband at the very back.
 All of the sudden I heard my husband shouting, “Rock coming down!
 Get out of the way.
 Get up higher.”
 I looked up and could see several sizable rocks bouncing down the narrow path.
 There was no way I could get to my son to help him.
 I watched as he moved to the side, climbed up and grabbed on the rock face and held on as the rocks bounced past him.
-I got out of the way at the last second.
+At the very last second, I jumped out of the way.

-It was terrifying.
-The rock was big enough to have broken our legs or, if it had knocked my son down, it could have killed him.
-He was too far away from me to get to him and there was nothing I could do to stop the rocks coming down.
+After it seemed like no other rocks were going to come down on us, we started our slow decent out of the slot.
+After a bit of walking, we found the rocks.
+One was big enough to have broken our legs or, if it had knocked my son down, it could have killed him.
+My son was too far away from me to get to him and there was nothing I could do to stop the rocks coming down.
 That realization has put me in a funk for the last couple of weeks.
 Thank god he’s a quick thinker and did what he was told.
 We are putting a hold on any crazy adventures for a while.

 Once we got out of the slot and recovered, we walked a little bit to try to get to Red Cathedral, but it was too hot and I was too freaked out.